mco-gh/mco.dev/content/post/found/kissed.md

 The New York Times has been doing some amazing work presenting their data journalism in a more interactive, visual way that harnesses the interactivity of the web to make information come alive.

-The article linked below takes this concept in a slightly different direction - instead of using interactivity to present rich data, it uses the web to enhance the experience of art, in this case, photography and poetry.
+The article linked below takes this concept in a slightly different direction.
+Instead of using interactivity to present rich data, it uses the power of the web to enhance and enrich the experience of art.

 <br>